wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 WP core installer is an "installer plugin".
 It tells Composer where to place the packages of type `"wordpress-core"`, that are not supported by Composer installers.
 By default the plugin tells Composer to install WordPress in the `./wordpress` directory, but provides the **`extra.wordpress-install-dir`** to customize it.

-In our sample, we are telling to place WP in the folder `public/wp`, because having a "public" folder and WordPress folder in it, will enable us to use `./public/` as webroot and **place the `.env` file inside the *project* root, so outside of webroot**, and that's very recommended for security reasons.
+In our sample, we are telling to place WP in the folder `public/wp`, because having a "public" folder and WordPress folder in it, will enable us to use `./public/` as webroot and **place the `.env` file inside the *project* root, so outside of webroot, and that's very recommended for security reasons**.

 #### WP content configuration